 Reducing the risk of postpartum psychosis

-If you're at high risk of developing postpartum psychosis, you should have specialist care during pregnancy and be seen by a perinatal psychiatrist.
+If you're at high risk of developing postpartum psychosis, you should have specialist care during or before pregnancy and be seen by a perinatal psychiatrist.

 You should have a pre-birth planning meeting at around 32 weeks of pregnancy with everyone involved in your care.
 This includes your partner, family or friends, mental health professionals, your midwife, obstetrician, health visitor and GP.

 This is to make sure that everyone is aware of your risk of postpartum psychosis.
 You should all agree on a plan for your care during pregnancy and after you've given birth.